graphprotocol/graph-node/docs/config.md

   tracking for this is approximate, and a small amount of deviation from this value should be expected.
 The deviation will be less than 10.
 - `token`: bearer token, for Firehose and Substreams providers
+- `key`: API key for Firehose and Substreams providers when using key-based authentication

 Note that for backwards compatibility, Web3 provider `details` can be specified at the "top level" of the `provider`.